jeffbonnes/titanium_documentation/source/en/tableviews.md

 ## ALWAYS group similar rows with `className`

 Rendering rows is an expensive operation, particularly when their layouts are complex.
 By setting the `className` property with a common value for each row layout, you enable the platform to make its calculations once and reuse them for the other, similar rows.
-You should use this property any time you utilize a TableView.
+Although it is not recommended for *Simple* TableViews, you should use this property **every time** you utilize a *Standard* TableView,

-* * *
-Much like a number of other views, such as Ti.UI.TextArea and Ti.UI.Picker, the Titanium.UI.TableView object is an enhanced Titanium.UI.ScrollView some similarities in the API